Curriculum

 - Dates: April 5, 11, 19, 25, May 3

-- Instructor: Candy Lee
+- Instructor: Kelly Cutler

 Understanding and integration of key marketing principles into the management of product development.
 Identification and application of audience centric goal setting, segmentation, branding, positioning, and promotion techniques to ensure growth of products and services.